Restrictions on working hours and overtime work, etc.

 Where an employer has agreed in writing with the representative of employees on any of the following business services, he/she may have the employees work overtime for more than 12 hours a week (Article 59 (1) of the Labor Standards Act).

-1. Land transport and pipeline transportation (excluding route passenger transport services under Subparagraph 1 of Article 3 (1) of the Passenger Transport Service Act)
+1. Land transport and pipeline transportation (excluding route passenger transport services under Article 3 (1), subparagraph 1 of the Passenger Transport Service Act)

 2. Water transportation services